Elder abuse victim’s daughter complained to Sen. Dianne Feinstein about alleged misconduct by Calif. DOJ’s Bureau of Medi-Cal Fraud and Elder Abuse

 California’s members of Congress have clout to prompt U.S. DOJ to investigate “seriously corrupted” nursing home enforcement system

 A growing number of elder abuse victims and their family members in California, such as Deborah Calvert, feel they have been victimized a second time by what U.S. Senator Charles Grassley (R-Iowa) has called a “seriously corrupted” and “broken” nursing home inspection and complaint investigation process.
-These elder abuse victims also feel double-victimized by a failed and biased elder abuse response and criminal justice system in which there is no criminal accountability for perpetrators of elder abuse in nursing homes.
-(See the April 2010 report Victimized Twice: Abuse of Nursing Home Residents, No Criminal Accountability for Perpetrators by the federally mandated protection and advocacy agency for the State of California, Disability Rights California (DRC).)
+These elder abuse victims also feel double victimized by a failed and biased elder abuse response and criminal justice system in which there is no criminal accountability for perpetrators of elder abuse in nursing homes.
+(See the April 2010 report Victimized Twice: Abuse of Nursing Home Residents, No Criminal Accountability for Perpetrators, by Disability Rights California (DRC), the federally mandated protection and advocacy agency for the State of California.)

 Because California’s corrupted nursing home enforcement agencies cannot investigate themselves, it is appropriate for congressional representatives from California to get involved.
-They can use their considerable influence, for example, by writing letters to the U.S. Department of Justice’s United States Attorneys’ Offices or Federal Bureau of Investigation (FBI) to prompt an investigation of Deborah Calvert’s and other soon-to-be-published allegations of corruption by the California attorney general’s BMFEA.
+They can use their considerable influence, for example, by writing letters to the U.S. Department of Justice’s Offices of the United States Attorneys or Federal Bureau of Investigation (FBI) to prompt an investigation of Deborah Calvert’s and other soon-to-be-published allegations of corruption by the California attorney general’s BMFEA.

 What do you think?
 Please share your thoughts below this article!